dotnet/AspNetCore.Docs/aspnet/fundamentals/diagnostics.rst

 	app.UseRuntimeInfoPage("/info");

-As with ``UseErrorPage()``, it is a good idea to limit public access to diagnostic information about your application.
+As with ``UseDeveloperExceptionPage()``, it is a good idea to limit public access to diagnostic information about your application.
 As such, in our sample we are only implementing ``UseRuntimeInfoPage()`` when the EnvironmentName is set to Development.

 .. note:: Remember that the ``Configure()`` method in ``Startup.cs`` is defining the pipeline that will be used by all requests to your application, which means the order is important.
 If for example you move the call to ``UseRuntimeInfoPage()`` after the call to ``app.Run()`` in the examples shown here, it will never be called because ``app.Run()`` will handle the request before it reaches the call to ``UseRuntimeInfoPage``.